tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## IBM z/TPF Beta

 IBM z/Transaction Processing Facility is a high-performance and high-reliability transaction processing operating system for airline, rail, and hotel reservations, and financial transactions systems.
-The z/TPF Deploy beta plug-in runs a
+The z/TPF Deploy beta plug-in runs a ZOLDR LOAD command and then a ZOLDR ACTIVATE command on the target z/TPF system.
+The z/TPF Undeploy beta plug-in runs a ZOLDR DEACTIVATE command and then a ZOLDR DELETE command on the target z/TPF system.
+The z/TPF Commit beta plug-in runs a ZOLDR ACCEPT command on the target z/TPF system.
+Together these three plug-ins for IBM UrbanCode™ Deploy can automate the build, promotion, and deployment of artifacts to z/TPF test and production systems, as part of a continuous delivery environment.

 ---